 Many of us tend to have a negative view of whole milk.
 When we think of it, we might imagine rivers of cream or globs of fat.
 Those of us who try to stay away from fats in our diet may automatically reach for the lower fat milk options, but what if whole milk can help you stay healthy and lean?
 There is new and interesting research available that suggests drinking whole milk may help you keep those pesky pounds off.

 You may question how a product with more fat in it can help you stay healthy.
 For years, we have been told that we should stay away from whole milk because of the additional fat and calories.
 However, whole milk doesn’t contain as much fat as you may think – in fact, it contains only about 3.5% fat.
 The reason for the “whole milk” label is because the fat content in whole milk is similar to the fat found in raw milk.
-The fat in whole milk just has not been reduced like in 2 percent, 1 percent or skim milk.
+The fat in whole milk just has not been reduced like in 2%, 1% or skim milk.